Improving Model Choice in Classification: An Approach Based on Clustering of Covariance Matrices: Gaussian Mixture Models

 \begin{itemize} \item[-] \textbf{MM}: Model Misclassification, or training error.
 Proportion of observations misclassified by the model fitted with all observations.

 \item[-] \textbf{LOO}: Leave One Out error.

-\item[-] \textbf{CV(K,p):} Cross Validation error.
+\item[-] \textbf{CV({R},p):} Cross Validation error.
 Considering each observation as labeled or unlabeled with probability $p$ and $1-p$, we compute the proportion of unlabeled observations misclassified by the model fitted with the labeled observations.
-The indicator CV(K,p) represents the mean of the proportions obtained in K repetitions of the process.
-When several classification methods are compared, the same K random partitions are used to compute the values of this indicator. \end{itemize}
+The indicator CV({R},p) represents the mean of the proportions obtained in {R} repetitions of the process.
+When several classification methods are compared, the same {R} random partitions are used to compute the values of this indicator. \end{itemize}

 In the line of the previous section, only the discriminant analysis models G-CPC and G-PROP are considered.
 Table \ref{tab:res1} and \ref{tab:res2} show the results of applying these models to the simulation examples of Figure \ref{fig:2-CPC}, \ref{fig:2-PROP}.
 In both situations, the classification obtained with our model slightly improves that given by \textit{mclust}.\\